Power Distribution Network Reconfiguration for Distributed Generation Maximization: Problem Description

 \subsection{Problem Overview}

-We consider balanced power distribution systems with line shunt elements ignored.
+We consider balanced power distribution systems with line shunt elements ignored so that the system can be described by the DistFlow equations \cite{baran1989network}.
 The lines are equipped with switches which can be closed or open.
-The network is built with loop(s) but operates in a radial topology.
+The network is built with loop(s) but is operated in a radial topology.
 Power exchange is possible at the slack bus.
 In addition, load and DG are present in the system.
 The loads are assumed to be known.
 The DG sources are interfaced with inverters where both active and reactive power outputs are considered adjustable.
-By jointly adjusting network configuration and inverter outputs, the ROPF problem considered in this paper seeks to \emph{maximize} the total distributed active power generation in the system with the following constraints: (a) power system physics (DistFlow equations), (b) network radiality and allowable switch status changes, (c) inverter output bounds, apparent power capacity, power factor and (d) grid constraints (voltage and line current limits).
+By jointly adjusting network configuration and inverter outputs, the ROPF problem considered in this paper seeks to \emph{maximize} the total distributed active power generation in the system with the following constraints: (a) DistFlow equations, (b) network radiality and allowable switch status changes, (c) inverter power output bounds, apparent power capacity, power factor and (d) grid constraints (voltage and line current limits).

+We comment that our adopted DistFlow model, while restricted by the three-phase balance assumption, is well accepted as evidenced by numerous influential results built upon the same assumption (e.g., \cite{baran1989network,jabr2012minimum,taylor2012convex}).
+Also, it is common to find representative distribution system models described exactly by the DistFlow equations (e.g., MATPOWER \cite{zimmerman2010matpower}, REDS repository \cite{ababei2010efficient}, EU examples \cite{mateo2018european}).